 What is Divorce Mediation?

-Through Family mediation, you and your soon-to-be ex-spouse establish what is right for the two of you and, most importantly, for your children.
+Through Family mediation, you and your soon-to-be ex-spouse will need to figure out what is right for the two of you and, most importantly, for your children.
 In mediation, you and your partner meet with a third party, known as the mediator, who helps you resolve your concerns in order to end your marriage as happily and cheaply as possible.
 The following themes are included, but are not limited to:

-In mediation, the couple, with the help of the conciliator, exercises arrangements on the above problems.
-Sometimes agreements come easy, in some cases they take time and a great deal of work.
+In mediation, the couple, with the help of the expert mediator works with you to work and resolve on the above problems.
+Sometimes agreements come easy but in some cases they take time and a great deal of work.
 When agreements are hard to reach, that is when the mediator intervenes.
-It is the mediator’s responsibility to keep channels of communication open, generate ideas, truth test the couple, educate empathy, and assist the couple in making decisions.
-Mediators help keep the couple focused on the issues at hand and prevent them from straying.
-When divorcing couples stray from the aforementioned issues during mediation, arguments, name-calling, and terrible memories from the past arise.
+It is the mediator’s responsibility to keep channels of communication open, generate ideas, educate empathy, and assist the couple in making decisions for their future.
+Mediators help keep the couple focused on the issues at hand and prevent them from straying into negativity.
+When divorcing couples stray from the aforementioned issues during mediation, arguments, name-calling and negativity seeps in and distracts from the matters and focus at hand.

 A divorce mediator is impartial and does not represent either parent.
 That means the mediator is unable to make recommendations to either party.
 They must maintain neutrality regardless of the situation.